mgks/docmd/docs/plugins/seo.md

 *   `twitterCard` (Overrides `config.seo.twitter.cardType` for this page)
 *   `twitterCreator` (Overrides `config.seo.twitter.creatorUsername` for this page)
 *   `noindex` (Boolean): If `true`, adds `<meta name="robots" content="noindex">` to discourage search engines from indexing this specific page.
+*   `permalink` (String): If provided, sets a canonical URL for the page.
+This is useful when you have duplicate content across different URLs and want to indicate the preferred version.
+If not specified, the page's URL will be used as the canonical URL.
+(Note: `canonicalUrl` is also supported for backward compatibility)

 By configuring the `seo` plugin and utilizing frontmatter effectively, you can significantly improve how your documentation is presented and discovered online.